bytedicer/sono_01/README.md

 * script which initiates the crawler function and dumps date, time and cash value into the sqlite3 database
 * dump_sono.db sqlite3 database for date, time and funding amount

+# Quick start
+Download the files into a folder e.g. sono

 # General
 This is tested on a Ubuntu 19.10 System